Thermosonic bonding: Background

-A thermosonic bond falls in the category of a solid state metallic bond which is formed by mating two metal surfaces well below their respective melting points.
-Coucoulas introduced Thermosonic bonding which significantly improved upon the bond-reliability produced by available commercial solid-state bonding machines where he pre-heated the lead wire (and/or metallized silicon chip) prior to introducing an ultrasonic energy cycle.
-In addition to thermal softening the lead wire, the subsequent delivery of ultrasonic energy produced further softening by interacting at the atomic lattice level of the heated wire (known as ultrasonic softening).
-These two independent softening mechanisms (pre-heating lead wire and delivering the ultrasonic energy at the atomic lattice level) eliminated the incidences of cracking the fragile and costly silicon chip which were observed by Coucoulas when using earlier commercially available solid-state bonding machines.
-The improvement occurs because pre-heating and ultrasonic softening the lead-wire dramatically facilitated its deformation in forming the required contact area while using a relatively low set of bonding parameters.
+Initially referred to as Hot Work Ultrasonic Bonding by Alexander Coucoulas, thermosonic bonding falls in the category of a solid state metallic bond which is formed by mating two metal surfaces well below their respective melting points.
+Introduced by Coucoulas, thermosonic bonding significantly improved upon the bond-reliability achieved by available commercial solid-state bonding machines by pre-heating the lead wire (and/or metallized silicon chip) prior to introducing an ultrasonic energy cycle.

+Thermosonic bonding was found to bond a wide range of conductive metals such as aluminum and copper wires to tantalum and palladium thin films deposited on aluminum oxide and glass substrates, all of which simulated the metallized silicon chip.
+In addition to thermal softening of the lead wire, the subsequent delivery of ultrasonic energy produced further softening by interacting at the atomic lattice level of the heated wire (known as ultrasonic softening).
+These two independent softening mechanisms eliminated the incidence of cracking in the fragile and costly silicon chip which was observed by Coucoulas when using earlier commercially available solid-state bonding machines.
+The improvement occurs because pre-heating and ultrasonic softening of the lead-wire dramatically eases deformation as to produce the required contact area using a relatively low set of bonding parameters.
 Depending on the temperature level and material properties of the lead wire, the onset of recrystallization (metallurgy) or hot working of the deforming wire can occur while it is forming the required contact area.
-Recrystallization takes place in the strain hardening region of the lead wire where it aids in the softening effect.
-If the wire was ultrasonically deformed at room temperature, it would tend to extensively strain hardened (cold working) and therefore tend to transmit damaging mechanical stresses to the silicon chip.
-Thermosonic bonding, initially referred to as Hot Work Ultrasonic Bonding by Alexander Coucoulas, was found to bond a wide range of conductive metals such as aluminum and copper wires to tantalum and palladium thin films deposited on aluminum oxide and glass substrates all of which simulated the metallized silicon chip.
+Recrystallization takes place in the strain hardening region of the lead wire where it aids in the softening effect; if the wire was ultrasonically deformed at room temperature, it would face extensive strain hardening (cold working) and therefore tend to transmit damaging mechanical stresses to the silicon chip.